The Breuil-M\'ezard conjecture for potentially Barsotti-Tate representations

 \end{lem} \begin{proof}In the case that $\sigma$ is not a predicted Serre weight for $\rhobar$, the main result of \cite{GLS13} shows that there are no crystalline lifts of $\rhobar$ of Hodge type $a$, and the result follows.

 If $K/\Qp$ is unramified and $\sigma$ is regular, then the result follows immediately from the main theorem of \cite{GaoLiu12}. \end{proof} We will apply these results by using the following corollary of the methods of \cite{BLGGT}.
-We maintain the notations and assumptions of the rest of this section. \begin{cor} Suppose that $\rbar:G_F\to\GL_2(\F)$ satisfies the above assumptions, and that for each place $v|p$, every lift of $\rbar|_{G_{F_{\tv}}}$ of Hodge type $\lambda_v$ and Galois type $\tau_v$ is potentially diagonalizable.
+We maintain the notations and assumptions of the rest of this section. \begin{cor} Suppose that $\rbar:G_F\to\GL_2(\F)$ satisfies the assumptions of \S\ref{subsubsec: assumptions on rbar} and \S\ref{subsubsec:assumption on adequate}, and that for each place $v|p$, every lift of $\rbar|_{G_{F_{\tv}}}$ of Hodge type $\lambda_v$ and Galois type $\tau_v$ is potentially diagonalizable.
 Then the equivalent conditions of Lemma \ref{key patching lemma} hold. \end{cor} \begin{proof}We will show that condition (1) of Lemma \ref{key patching lemma} holds, i.e. that the support of $M$ meets every irreducible component of $\Spec R^{\loc}[1/p]$.
-By the correspondence between our algebraic automorphic forms and automorphic forms on $\GL_2$ (which is explained in detail in section 2 of \cite{blggU2}), this is equivalent to the statement that if we make for each place $v|p$ of $F^+$ any choice of component $\Spec R_\tv$ of $\Spec R_\tv^{\square,\lambda_v,\tau_v}[1/p]$, there is a continuous lift $r:G_F\to\GL_2(\Qpbar)$ of $\rbar$ such that \begin{itemize} \item $r^c\equiv r^\vee\varepsilon^{-1}$, \item $r$ is unramified at all places not dividing $p$, \item for each place $v|p$ of $F^+$, $r|_{G_{F_\tv}}$ corresponds to a point of $R_\tv$, and \item $r$ is automorphic in the sense of \cite{BLGGT}. \end{itemize}
+By the correspondence between our algebraic automorphic forms and automorphic forms on $\GL_2$ (which is explained in detail in section 2 of \cite{blggU2}), this is equivalent to the statement that, if we make for each place $v|p$ of $F^+$ any choice of component $\Spec R_\tv$ of $\Spec R_\tv^{\square,\lambda_v,\tau_v}[1/p]$, there is a continuous lift $r:G_F\to\GL_2(\Qpbar)$ of $\rbar$ such that \begin{itemize} \item $r^c\equiv r^\vee\varepsilon^{-1}$, \item $r$ is unramified at all places not dividing $p$ (note that this will be automatic at the places in $R$ by Lemma~\ref{rem: formally smooth def rings}), \item for each place $v|p$ of $F^+$, $r|_{G_{F_\tv}}$ corresponds to a point of $R_\tv$, and \item $r$ is automorphic in the sense of \cite{BLGGT}. \end{itemize}

-By Lemma 3.1.1 of \cite{blggU2}, we may choose a solvable extension $F_1/F$ of CM fields such that \begin{itemize} \item $F_1$ is linearly disjoint from $\bar{F}^{\ker\ad\rbar}(\zeta_p)$ over $F$. \item there is a continuous lift $r':G_{F_1}\to\GL_2(\Qpbar)$ of $\rbar|_{G_{F_1}}$ such that $r'$ is automorphic, and for each place $w|p$ of $F_1$, $r'|_{G_{F_{1,w}}}$ is potentially diagonalizable. \end{itemize}
+By Lemma 3.1.1 of \cite{blggU2}, we may choose a solvable extension $F_1/F$ of CM fields such that \begin{itemize} \item $F_1$ is linearly disjoint from $\bar{F}^{\ker\ad\rbar}(\zeta_p)$ over $F$. \item there is a continuous lift $r':G_{F_1}\to\GL_2(\Qpbar)$ of $\rbar|_{G_{F_1}}$ such that $r'$ is automorphic, and for each place $w|p$ of $F_1$, $r'|_{G_{F_{1,w}}}$ is (potentially) diagonalizable. \end{itemize}